kyralianaka/Complexity/README.md

 A python package with multiple methods of calculating the mathematical complexity of a sequence of binary integers.
-These methods include Lempel-Ziv Complexity calculated with solely python code, a sub-package for lzc calculation with a C extension that is about 50x faster, and a recently developed measure called Effort to Compress published by Nithin Nagaraj in 2013.
+These methods include Lempel-Ziv Complexity calculated with solely python code, a sub-package for LZC calculation with a C extension that is about 50x faster, and a recently developed measure called Effort to Compress published by Nithin Nagaraj in 2013.